Writing at SSMJ

 Below, you will find a list of skills/targets for each year group.
 We teach these throughout the year through specific grammar lessons and within our writing lessons.
 Children are then expected to use these skills in their independent writing.

 Spelling at SSMJ

 We know that in order to be amazing writers, we need to also be super spellers!
 Each year group has a list of spellings which they need to learn and these are taught throughout the year.
-We have weekly spelling lessons where we focus on learning spelling rules and applying these.
+We have weekly spelling lessons where we focus on learning spelling rules and applying these, we then have daily spelling sessions where children practise their taught spelling rule and we have a spelling test each Friday.
 We really enjoy our spelling lessons as we get to learn through fun activities.
 Keep your eyes peeled for photos from our exciting spelling lessons!

 Each week, children will be given between 5 and 10 spellings for their homework.
 It is important that they are learning these at home so that they can then use these in their writing.